 10. Where do I want to be in my career five years from now?

 11. How can I move forward and facilitate the achievement of my goals?

 In the words of Dwayne “The Rock” Johnson, “success at anything will always come down to this: focus and effort and we control both.”
 Regardless of where you are in your career, your attitude will play a crucial part in determining your career trajectory.

 I’m a big believer in both vocal and visual affirmation.
 It’s a great way to quickly boost your mood and outlook because regardless of what type of work you do, there will always be something that stresses you out so take some time out of your day to reflect.
-If you can recall sometime in your life where you have been really successful and visualize that in your mind, that will really help you – trust me!
-For me personally, its sports.
-I was a keen rugby player during my school days so I am able to look back and visualize my good performances to help lift my mood.
-However, in the absence of visual affirmations, below are 8 statements (use whatever is relevant to you) you can use to elevate yourself.
+If you can recall sometime in your life where you have been successful and visualize that in your mind, that will really help you – trust me!
+For me, its sports.
+I was a keen rugby player during my school days so I can look back and visualize my good performances to help lift my mood.
+However, in the absence of visual affirmations, below are eight statements (use whatever is relevant to you) you can use to elevate yourself.

 “Nothing is that paramount.”

 ‘My scars show strength, not weakness.”

 “I can stay positive when others are negative.”